-Options for the Auxiliary Function H:
+273 Options for the Auxiliary Function H:

-Option 1: H(x) = hash(x), where hash is an approved hash function meeting the selection requirements specified in Section 7, and the input, x, is a bit string.

-Option 2: H(x) = HMAC-hash(salt, x), where HMAC-hash is an implementation of the function, hash, that meets the selection requirements specified in Section 7.
-An implementation-dependent byte string, salt, whose (non-null) value may be optionally provided in OtherInput, serves as the HMAC key, and x (the input to H) is a bit string that serves as the HMAC "message" - as specified in [FIPS 198].
+- 274 Option 1: H(x) = hash(x), where hash is an approved hash function meeting the selection 275 requirements specified in Section 7, and the input, x, is a bit string. - 276Option 2: H(x) = HMAC-hash(salt, x), where HMAC-hash is an implementation of the HMAC277algorithm (as defined in [FIPS 198]) employing an approved hash function, hash,278that meets the selection requirements specified in Section 7.
+An implementation-279dependent byte string, salt, whose (non-null) value may be optionally provided in